 If you have gotten the WPIE15.exe error installing VB6 the reason is probably the install source.
 Visual Studio 6 comes from an era where we were installing on a physical computer, which of course, had a physical CD drive, which of course, had a drive letter assigned that almost never changed.
-So, when you installed any Visual Studio language from a CD, which you almost always did (even if you had an iso you burned a CD for the install), the installer remembered that drive letter when you installed.
+So, when you installed any Visual Studio language from a CD, which you almost always did (even if you had an iso you burned a CD for the install), the installer remembered that drive letter.

 Initially, when I tested a VB6 IDE install on an Windows 11 ‘out-of-the-box’ (RTM) install, I encountered no new issues.
 I just got a new laptop and tried the same install method on a 21H2 (Build 22000.376) and immediately ran into an issue.
 The install ended with a message it had not worked and a reference to an install setting.
 I had never seen this previously.